bitcointranscripts/bitcointranscripts/wasabi/research-club/knapsack-mixing.md

 Unknown speaker: 01:25:52

 At least Aviv's presentation was pretty damn good in my opinion.
-I mean like a short recap of what was what and what's the point of `Knapsack`.
+I mean like a short recap of what was what and what's the point of Knapsack.
 So it makes a pretty good, like, yeah, just a video in itself.
 But of course, also these talks too.